AP® English Literature Score Distribution and Guidelines

 Read More About the AP English Literature

-Don’t get overwhelmed with the AP English Lit Exam Format.
-Let us help you clearly understand the exam format: structure, question types, topic-wise weights, etc.
+Don't get overwhelmed with the AP English Lit exam format.
+We'll help you understand its structure, question types, scoring, and everything else you'll need to know!

-Want to know what’s in the AP English Lit CED?
-Check out UWorld’s course description, including a summary of all the units and key concepts.
+Want to know what's in the AP English Lit Course and Exam Description?
+Check out UWorld's course description, including a summary of all the units, and key concepts.

-Trying to score 5 in AP English Literature?
-We’ll walk you through our step-by-step study guide with all the tactics and resources you need to master your exam.
+Trying to score 5 in AP English Literature exam?
+We'll walk you through our step-by-step study guide with all the tactics and resources you need to master your exam.

 Scroll to Top